AOccLib/ground_pddl_learning/domains/sliding-tile/README.md

 Instaces are parametrized by:

 x = number of rows

-Y = number of cols
+y = number of cols